Gus Hedges: "Morning hotshots. Are we cooking with napalm? You bet."

 At one point, Dave runs a pool for several weeks on how many ceasefires there will be in the then-current Balkan conflict each day.

-Beware the Nice Ones: George, usually a complete wimp, has held a thug at fork-point, paid to have Damien's car set on fire, and tied up and tortured Gus during a paintball game.
+Beware the Nice Ones: George, usually a complete wimp, has held a thug at fork-point, paid to have Damien's car damaged by his daughter with a hammer, and tied up and tortured Gus during a paintball game.
 All also double as George's Crowning Moments Of Awesome, partly just from sheer contrast.

 Made even more hilarious by the fact that aforementioned thug was played by an as-yet-unknown Daniel Craig.